Blog

 With so many options for monitoring the digital shelf it can be difficult to know where to start.
 We advise you chat to several different providers to find the right solution for you, as we don’t believe there is one provider that suits all needs.

-• How is the price calculated?
+• How is the price of the tool calculated?

 • Can I track all the elements of the digital shelf I want to track?